OdedMous/HMM-POS-Tagger/README.md

 1. The probability to genertate a word depends only in the current chosen tag.
 This probability is called "emmision probability".
 2. The probability to genertate the next tag depends only in the n last chosen tags (this assumption is    called "Markov assumption", and in this program we chose n=2, aka bigram HMM).
 This probability is    called "transition probability" <br />

-More details on HMM can be found in the excellent book "Speech and Language Processing", by Dan Jurafsky and James H. Martin.

 **Unkown words:**
 Words that doesn't appear in the training set but does appear in the test set.
 Hence it's harder to  predict thier tag since we relay heavly on the apperance of the words in the training set.